mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 Shipwreck Hunters
 The Sylean Main has been travelled by starships for thousands of years.
-It was a provincial route for the Vilani, a major artery into the First Imperium for Terran conquerors, the site of numerous battles during the Sylean Federation-Interstellar Confederacy War and now hosts the Core's most valuable trade route.
+It was a provincial route for the Vilani, a major artery into the First Imperium for [[Terra|Terran]] conquerors, the site of numerous battles during the Sylean Federation-Interstellar Confederacy War and now hosts the Core's most valuable trade route.
 Over the millennia, hundreds of ships on the route have been lost during battles, wilderness refuelling operations gone wrong, misjumps and other calamities.
 Celebrity shipwreck hunters ply the route searching